Rakeela/dragora-notes/2021-9-15-One-Hundred-and-Seventy-Ninth.md

 Fittingly enough, I expect to lose money.
 The Viceroy truly is a game about losing money, aye.

 ---
+I really see a lot more rehabilitative potential in the Panarchy's technology.
+If their commitment to liberty were true enough, they *would* be the gentle power to the Commonwealth's authority.
+They need more +Happiness technologies, though.
+It's hard to value any "ideology" too primitive to care about the Happiness of people, and it suggests that the Panarchic commitment to the Will is deeply, deeply false, as a truly reciprocal recognition of many Wills would recognize that Happiness *is* the common objective of the myriad Wills.
+Plus, there *are* ways to make people more strong-willed and more happy at the same time, hence my suggestions of Dream Reeves (for the Informalists) and Voluntary Order (for the Ritualists).

+The Commonwealth seems to regard people as disposable.
+No need to help the fallen, just kick 'em out and breed replacements.
+The Old Empire's ideology of fungibility (the Imperial segment right next to the Commonwealth on the ideology wheel) suggests that they would have this problem, too.

+Conversely, Mental Transcription is a terrifying but rehabilitative technology which would make adult education centers into something that could carry society... if the Panarchy were liberated enough.
+If the Panarchy's defense of the myriad Wills and commitment to diversity were true enough.
+If the Panarchy is sufficiently willing to give up controlling people, as the defense of the reciprocal Will requires, Mental Transcription becomes an apex technology of gentle love for others.
+The true will is not the tyrant's single unary will, but the many wills of people who value many different things.

+---
 Back to [[day-post-archive]]